 For CIT full-time courses, holders of FETAC (Level 5 or 6) should apply directly through the CAO system.
-FETAC applicants must present a full award (major award: 8 modules).
+Applicants must present a full award (major award: 8 modules).
 Points are allocated to each module and a CAO points score is calculated.
-The maximum number of points a student can achieve is 400 points.
-Applicants must also have passed English, Irish or Communications and Maths (this can be met through your FETAC exams or the Leaving Cert exams).
-A pass or higher in Maths may be required for your course of choice, please consult the CIT handbook for more details.
+Points are allocated as follows: